2012 Woodstock Film Festival Maverick Awards

 The Woodstock Film Festival honors his dedication to fiercely independent filmmaking.

-GIGANTIC PICTURES FEATURE NARRATIVE AWARD
+GIGANTIC PICTURES AWARD FOR BEST FEATURE NARRATIVE

-California Solo, directed by Marshall Lewy
+Directed by Marshall Lewy

 Thelma Adams